niahon/niahon/README.md

 Hello, I'm niahon!
 <br>
-I'm a 22 year old trans woman currently studying web development and searching for a job in the area
+I'm currently studying web development and searching for a job in the area
 <br>
 Some of my hobbies include drawing, game development, and reading